gkupdx/CS487-Project/README-Part1.md

 c.
 Demonstrate that we have loaded data into the system

+  The test set was loaded into the <PostgreSQL - db.cecs.pdx.edu> server under the database owner Djernaes.
+Users Tufte and Benotman were granted Select privledges.
+A screenshot of the uploaded test set is also included.

 d.
 Lessons or issues we had encountered

   For Grady, a small challenge in the sample data generation process was getting acquainted with Python and its syntax (as he had mostly been a C++ programmer).
 For David there was a similar challenge in learning the details of using Python, but also in generating the strings a Pythonic way.
 Coming from a C/C++ background the problem-solving skillset is a little different, but I eventually was able to generate the strings in a piecemeal fashion by generating the cartesian product to produce all the combinations of the letters A,B and C and interleaving the strings of X characters in between.
 Likely, not the most direct solution, but was eventually successful.